Assessment, Treatment and Referrals

 If a student is still having trouble finding a provider in the community, CAPS can offer case management services to help facilitate a referral for the student.

-Typically, students that are recovered and maintaining their ED recovery without engaging in symptoms are appropriate for care at CAPS.
-Furthermore, students that struggle with thoughts/attitudes/beliefs related to disordered eating and body image but do NOT engage in any behaviors (restricting, purging or compensatory behaviors, binging) may be appropriate for care at CU.
+Typically, students that are recovered and maintaining their EC recovery without engaging in symptoms are appropriate for care at CAPS.
+Furthermore, students that struggle with thoughts/attitudes/beliefs related to eating concerns and body image but do NOT engage in any behaviors (restricting, purging or compensatory behaviors, binging) may be appropriate for care at CU.
 We are typically able to see students every 3 weeks to once per month for therapy so if a student needs more frequent therapy support than they will be referred off campus.
-If a student is uncertain about their needs, we encourage a student to complete a walk-in appointment and eating disorder screen to help determine the level of care they may need.
-Once the student completes a walk-in and ED screen appointment, we refer them to complete an ED initial medical appointment to help determine their medical stability and further inform our referral decision.
+If a student is uncertain about their needs, we encourage a student to complete a screening appointment and eating concerns screen to help determine the level of care they may need.

 We have included a link from the National Eating Disorders Association

-of possible warning signs or symptoms that a person may be struggling with disordered eating, body image concerns, and/or an eating disorder.
+of possible warning signs or symptoms that a person may be struggling with eating and/or body image concerns, and/or an eating disorder.
 This list is not comprehensive or meant to be used as a checklist.